bseverns/seedBox/tests/native_golden/README.md

 1. `tests/native_golden/test_main.cpp` still prints the 1-second 110 Hz drone to
-   `build/fixtures/drone-intro.wav`, but it also forges a sampler chord stack, a resonator tail collage, and deterministic Euclid/Burst debug logs.
-The new WAVs (`sampler-grains.wav`, `resonator-tail.wav`) and logs (`euclid-mask.txt`, `burst-cluster.txt`) live beside the original drone so reviewers can audition or diff each engine in isolation.
+   `build/fixtures/drone-intro.wav`, but it also forges a sampler chord stack, a resonator tail collage, a quadraphonic mixdown, and deterministic Euclid/Burst debug logs.
+The new WAVs (`sampler-grains.wav`, `resonator-tail.wav`, `quad-bus.wav`) and logs (`euclid-mask.txt`, `burst-cluster.txt`, `reseed-log.json`) live beside the original drone so reviewers can audition or diff each engine in isolation.
 PlatformIO now injects the absolute repo path as `SEEDBOX_PROJECT_ROOT_HINT`, the harness honors a `SEEDBOX_PROJECT_ROOT` override when you need to aim somewhere